kemitchell/blockchain-commons-patron-agreement/terms.md

 # Limit on Liability

 !!!
-As far as the law allows, if _Company_ makes any _Legal Claim_ against _Blockchain Commons_ related to this agreement, _Blockchain Commons_'s aggregate liability to _Company_ will be capped at the amount of fees _Company_ has actually paid _Blockchain Commons_ under this agreement.
+As far as the law allows, if _Patron_ makes any _Legal Claim_ against _Blockchain Commons_ related to this agreement, _Blockchain Commons_'s aggregate liability to _Patron_ will be capped at the amount of fees _Patron_ has actually paid _Blockchain Commons_ under this agreement.
 This limit on liability does not apply to indemnity under [Compliance Indemnity](#compliance-indemnity).

 # Working Relationship

 ## Independence

-_Blockchain Commons_ will decide when, where, and how to work under this agreement, with the discretion of an independent contractor. _Blockchain Commons_ will not have any power to enter agreements or take other legal action on _Company_'s behalf.
+_Blockchain Commons_ will decide when, where, and how to work under this agreement, with the discretion of an independent contractor. _Blockchain Commons_ will not have any power to enter agreements or take other legal action on _Patron_'s behalf.

 ## Personnel

 Unless a _Statement of Work_ says otherwise, _Blockchain Commons_ may use employee and contractor personnel to do any work under this agreement.
-Those personnel will be employees and contractors of _Blockchain Commons_, not _Company_.
+Those personnel will be employees and contractors of _Blockchain Commons_, not _Patron_.

 ## No Benefits

-Neither _Blockchain Commons_ nor any _Blockchain Commons_ personnel will receive any employee benefits from _Company_.
+Neither _Blockchain Commons_ nor any _Blockchain Commons_ personnel will receive any employee benefits from _Patron_.

 ## Compliance

-Both _Company_ and _Blockchain Commons_ will do their respective parts for tax, labor, employment, and immigration law compliance, consistent with their independent-contractor relationship under this agreement.
+Both _Patron_ and _Blockchain Commons_ will do their respective parts for tax, labor, employment, and immigration law compliance, consistent with their independent-contractor relationship under this agreement.

 ## Compliance Indemnity

-_Blockchain Commons_ will pay any losses that _Company_ pays or becomes legally responsible to pay, including expenses of defending against any _Legal Claim_, related to _Blockchain Commons_'s failure under [Compliance](#compliance) for _Blockchain Commons_ or any _Blockchain Commons_ personnel. _Company_ will promptly notify _Blockchain Commons_ by e-mail whenever it anticipates possible losses that _Blockchain Commons_ might have to pay.
-If _Company_ fails to notify _Blockchain Commons_ promptly, _Blockchain Commons_ will not pay _Company_ losses that _Blockchain Commons_ could have reduced or defended against if _Company_ had notified _Blockchain Commons_ promptly.
+_Blockchain Commons_ will pay any losses that _Patron_ pays or becomes legally responsible to pay, including expenses of defending against any _Legal Claim_, related to _Blockchain Commons_'s failure under [Compliance](#compliance) for _Blockchain Commons_ or any _Blockchain Commons_ personnel. _Patron_ will promptly notify _Blockchain Commons_ by e-mail whenever it anticipates possible losses that _Blockchain Commons_ might have to pay.
+If _Patron_ fails to notify _Blockchain Commons_ promptly, _Blockchain Commons_ will not pay _Patron_ losses that _Blockchain Commons_ could have reduced or defended against if _Patron_ had notified _Blockchain Commons_ promptly.

 # General Contract Terms